• Blogs

 Understanding this new edition is not just about passing the examination, but it is more about becoming a more capable and adaptable project manager or leader in this dynamic business environment.

-Structure for PMBOK 8th Edition
+PMBOK 8th Edition Structure

-The PMBOK 8th edition guide has been carefully organized to provide both strategic direction and practical application.
-This guide is divided into four key sections that work together to create a flexible yet structured project management framework.
+This guide is divided into four key sections that work together and create flexible yet structured project management framework.

 Section 1 – Tailoring